copperwater/xNetHack/doc/xnh-changelog-8.0.md

   unique message and identifies the wand (assuming it has a charge to expend, as is standard).
 - 1% of tigers drop a tiger eye ring when killed.
+- Dwarves get a +1 alignment bonus when they chop down a tree.

 ### Interface changes